 - Gordon Huether and his team have been selected to work with the Salt Lake City Department of Airports in meeting the goals of the Terminal Redevelopment Program at Salt Lake City International Airport, which includes a comprehensive art master plan.
-The brand new state-of-the-art terminal, currently the second largest construction project in the United States, will showcase Huether’s art throughout the new terminal.
+The brand new state-of-the-art terminal, currently one of the largest construction projects in the United States, will showcase Huether’s art throughout the new terminal.

 The artist’s most magnificent and largest art installation entitled “The Canyon,” and will be integrated on both walls (East and West) of the new central airport terminal.
-“The Canyon” evokes the Salt Lake City landscape and spans 362 feet, the length of 1.2 football fields, using more than 2 acres of composite fabric, and the equivalent of eight miles of aluminum tubing.
-The entire work will consist of almost 800 individual parts!
+“The Canyon” evokes the Salt Lake City landscape and spans 362 feet, roughly the length of a football field, using more than 2 acres of composite fabric, and the equivalent of seven miles of aluminum tubing.
+The entire work will consist of 412 individual tensile membrane fins!

 Gordon Huether will create a number of other art installations throughout the Terminal, as well as curate the Salt Lake City Department of Airport’s fine art collection and assist in future public art opportunities.